Admission and enrolment

 For enrolment in any professional programme such as the Master of Business Administration; Master of Public Policy/Master of Public Management/Master of e-Government; Master of Information Management/Master of Information Studies; Master of Applied Finance/Master of Professional Economics; or Master of Professional Accounting, you should initially contact Professional Programmes Recruitment Manager, Charlotte Deans.
 These programmes require extensive practical, professional or scholarly experience of an appropriate kind.

 How do I enrol in a PhD thesis?

 The Faculty of Graduate Research (FGR) provides the first port of call for all students interested in enrolling in a PhD at Victoria; their website provides application forms, details of available funding, application dates, and answers to a host of questions.
 The three application deadlines are 1 March, 1 July and 1 November.
-If your application arrives after one of these cut-off points, it will be considered four months later at the next available application round.
+If your application arrives after one of these cut-off points, it will be considered at the next available application round.